AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/batchplay.md

 #### Accepted action descriptors

-- One way of gaining insight about what Photoshop accepts as acceptable action descriptors would be to add a listener via the `app.eventNotifier` property, and then performing the action.
-Use the listener output to construct your action descriptors.
+We are still working out a way to help navigate the possible action descriptors better.
+For now, adding a listener via `app.eventNotifier` property gives good insight into figuring out what actions Photoshop accepts.

 ### BatchPlay options